COSC3020/reverse-insertion-sort-rmille70/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is most important -- you can easily find the answer, but you need to demonstrate that you've understood the concept.
 Add your answer to this markdown file.

+Answer: The average case would be big theta of n^2.
+This is because the growth rate of n^2 (the worst case) is much faster growing than n (the best case).
+So even though a partially sorted list would have a similar complexity to n, an almost backward sorted list would have a complexity more similar to n^2, which skews the average complexity up in a nonlinear fashion, thus n^2.